raidensakura/modmail/README.md

 Modmail supports the use of third-party plugins to extend or add functionalities to the bot.
 Plugins allow niche features as well as anything else outside of the scope of the core functionality of Modmail.

-You can find a list of third-party plugins using the `?plugins registry`  command or visit the [Unofficial List of Plugins](https://github.com/modmail-dev/modmail/wiki/Unofficial-List-of-Plugins) for a list of plugins contributed by the community.
+You can find a list of third-party plugins using the `?plugins registry`  command on the bot or by reading through the official [REGISTRY.json](https://github.com/modmail-dev/modmail/blob/master/plugins/registry.json).

 To develop your own, check out the [plugins documentation](https://github.com/modmail-dev/modmail/wiki/Plugins).

 Plugins requests and support are available in the [Modmail Support Server](https://discord.gg/cnUpwrnpYb).

+## Support & Issues

+Issues with the bot can be opened through [GitHub Issues](https://github.com/raidensakura/modmail/issues/new/choose).

+Support for this forked version of Modmail can be requested through [Raiden's Discord server](https://dsc.gg/transience).
+As I don't have a dedicated team to answer questions and provide help, it will be be answered when I'm available.

 ## Contributing

 Contributions to Modmail are always welcome, whether it be improvements to the documentation or new functionality, please feel free to make the change.
 Check out the [contributing guidelines](https://github.com/raidensakura/modmail/blob/stable/.github/CONTRIBUTING.md) before you get started.

-If you like this project and would like to show your appreciation, support us on **[Patreon](https://www.patreon.com/kyber)**!

-## Beta Testing

 The [develop](https://github.com/raidensakura/modmail/tree/develop) branch is where most of the features are tested before stable release.
 Be warned that there could be bugs in various commands so keep it away from any large servers you manage.

-If you wish to test the new features and play around with them, feel free to join the [Public Test Server](https://discord.gg/v5hTjKC).
-Bugs can be raised within that server or in our Github issues (state that you are using the development branch though).
+If you like the original project and would like to show your appreciation, support the authors on **[Patreon](https://www.patreon.com/kyber)**!